YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Operation
 +++++++++++++++++

-Mumps, MUPIP and DSE processes dynamically link to the plugin interface functions that reside in the shared library.
+M, MUPIP and DSE processes dynamically link to the plugin interface functions that reside in the shared library.
 The functions serve as software "shims" to interface with an encryption library such as libmcrypt or libgpgme/libgcrypt.

 The plugin interface functions are: